magdaaarmas/PETRA/README.md

-# Scoring non-coding variants with PETRA
+# Interrogating the effect of non-coding variants with PETRA

 Code for scoring non-coding variants with PETRA.